Note

 Milk

 Ah, the humble milk.
-Whether you get whole milk, low fat, or skim, milk can be a nutrition option.
+Whether you get whole milk, low fat, or skim, milk can be a nutritious option.
 It’s a complete protein, the fat helps with feeling satiated, and of course is a good source of calcium.
-Milk isn’t on this list because of it’s fat content.
+Milk also landed its way on my Overshadowed Healthy Foods list for these reasons.
+But milk isn’t a trap food because of it’s fat content.
 I think we know by now that fat is very good for you when not overconsumed; we don’t live in the low fat craze of the 90s anymore.

 The issue is again, added sugars (are you seeing a pattern?), and this plagues both milk and milk adjacent products.
 Firstly, let’s look at chocolate milk and strawberry milk.
 A 14 fl oz bottle of Chocolate Milk or Strawberry Milk contain 39 g of sugar, 18 g of which are added.
 But they’re made with low fat milk, so people were duped into thinking these were helathy ways to give their kids calcium.
 Oh, and strawberry milk doesn’t contain any strawberry.
 Go figure.